How to Find and Login to WordPress Admin URL

 After installing WordPress, you’ll need to log into your new blog.
 Without access to the admin pages, you won’t be able to customise your new blog.
 Admin is the place where “everything happens”, where you write posts and manage the site.
 In order to prevent others from editing the site, you need to log in with your username and password.

-Don’t worry; there’s a first time for everything and most bloggers had the same problem when they were starting a blog.
+Don’t worry; there’s a first time for everything and most bloggers had the same problem when they were starting a WordPress blog.
 In this article, we’ll show you how to work with WordPress admin login page.

 How to find WordPress admin login page